 Now I will summarize the steps that I have taken (with the addition of new material) - I hope they will help you.
 The steps are listed in descending order of importance - first of all, start from the first:

 - Take vitamin D (better in liquid form than in tablets) and zinc.
 Please note that zinc leads to a lack of copper, so a month after starting to take zinc, start taking copper tablets as well (or buy pills where they are combined).

 - Reduce caffeine intake (i.e. coffee and tea) as much as possible.
 The way it affects us is stress.
 Simple arithmetic: more caffeine - more cortisol - more potential fat deposits.

 - Do not drink alcohol.
 Alcohol causes a persistent increase in cortisol levels within next 24 hours.

-- Drink soothing "teas" from rhodiola and ashwagandha root (boil, then reduce heat and simmer for 20 minutes, for which it is convenient to use a Turkish coffee pot), as well as from valerian root.
-All of them are in the form of tablets as well, but I prefer to brew because I drink a lot during the day.
+- Drink soothing "teas" from Rhodiola and Saint John's Wort, as well as Ashwagandha and Valerian root.
+Boil them, then reduce heat and simmer for 12-20 minutes (read the instruction).
+For that, it is convenient to use a Turkish coffee pot; and then pour into a teapot with a basket to filter out the solid parts.
+All these adaptogens (plants that increase the body's resistance to stresses) exist in the form of tablets as well, but I prefer to brew because I drink a lot during the day anyway.

 - Do a sleep study to find out if you have obstructive sleep apnea.
 It has more than one mechanism for influencing the mental health.
 Panic attacks and other psychological problems caused by it can pass instantly after the start of CPAP therapy.
 OSA and the method to get rid of it are described here.